ItotiaHarrison/Bot-Battlr/README.md

 Here's the scenario: a galactic overlord has hired you, a galatic web developer, to develop a galatic web app that will allow him/her to browse through a list of robots, view a robot's details, and, if the bot is to his/her liking, enlist that bot into his/her army.

 All of the code to style the page has been written for you, meaning that you should be adding to the code rather than editing it; your main responsibility will be to get information, render it into the right containers, and build out the page's functionality.
+Try your best to find the right places to insert code into the established code base, but if your finished product has some styling issues, don't worry too much about it.

 ## What You Already Have